Cavity-Stabilized Rotating Flames in a Circular Hele-Shaw Burner

 Additional experiments were conducted with other fuels, including propane (C$_3$H$_8$) and dimethyl ether (DME).
 Similar patterns of rotating flames were observed at total mass flow rates below 10 SLPM.
 The regime diagrams of flame modes for these fuels are presented in Fig. \ref{fig_12}.
 Compared with CH$_4$-air rotating flames, the equivalence-ratio ranges for rotating flames are wider for C$_3$H$_8$-air (0.50 - 1.60) and DME-air (0.60 - 1.80), especially on the rich side.
 This behavior is consistent with the general trend of dependence on the equivalence-ratio of the laminar flame speed; under rich conditions, C$_3$H$_8$ and DME exhibit higher laminar flame speeds than CH$_4$.
 In addition, compared to CH$_4$ flames, the local-extinction regime is much narrower for C$_3$H$_8$ and DME flames, likely due to the higher surface temperatures associated with fuels of greater heating value.

-Despite the differences in equivalence ratio ranges, the critical total mass flow rates at the rotating-steady transition boundary for C$_3$H$_8$-air flames (9.6 $\pm$ 1.1 SLPM) and DME-air flames (10.2 $\pm$ 1.7 SLPM) are very close to that for CH$_4$-air flames (9.6 $\pm$ 1.1 SLPM).
-Further investigation of the transition boundary for other fuels with markedly different laminar flame speeds -- for example, hydrogen (H$_2$) and ammonia (NH$_3$) -- is warranted in future studies.
+Despite the differences in equivalence ratio ranges, the critical total mass flow rates at the rotating-steady transition boundary for other hydrocarbon flames, e.g. C$_3$H$_8$-air flames (9.6 $\pm$ 1.1 SLPM, $Pe=7.2~\pm~1.3$) and DME-air flames (10.2 $\pm$ 1.7 SLPM, $Pe=7.9~\pm~1.0$) are very close to that for CH$_4$-air flames (9.6 $\pm$ 1.1 SLPM, $Pe=7.8~\pm~1.3$).
+The original $Pe$ number data for each fuel, along with the associated mixture temperatures and thermal diffusivities, are documented in the Supplementary Materials.
+Further investigation of the transition boundary for fuels with markedly different transport and flame properties, such as hydrogen (H$_2$) and ammonia (NH$_3$), is warranted in future studies.